-2 Posts N3, S3, VS4, VS5, VS8, VS9 and VS11 are skewed; post N4 is misaligned, being located c.0.2 m from the wall (Popham et al. 1993, 28, 39, table 2, pl.
+3 Posts N3, S3, VS4, VS5, VS8, VS9 and VS11 are skewed; post N4 is misaligned, being located c.0.2 m from the wall (Popham et al. 1993, 28, 39, table 2, pl.
 38).

-3 Calligas 1984-1985; 1988; Fageström 1988, 59-60, 129; Whitley 1991, 185-6; Crielaard and Driessen 1994; Mazarakis-Ainian 1997, 55; 2006, 191; 2012, 78-9; Coucouzeli 1994; 1999; 2004.
+4 Calligas 1984-1985; 1988; Fageström 1988, 59-60, 129; Whitley 1991, 185-6; Crielaard and Driessen 1994; Mazarakis-Ainian 1997, 55; 2006, 191; 2012, 78-9; Coucouzeli 1994; 1999; 2004.

-In Coucouzeli 1994, it was proposed that the LK-T building was an unfinished longhouse intended to be inhabited by a large, corporate kinship group, probably a clan, under the leadership of a powerful chief,4 upon whose death the site would have been suddenly abandoned and buried under a mound.
-It was further proposed that in this setting, as a longhouse, the building had a CR likely designed to include two rows of antithetical square rooms (SRs) or cabins on either side of a central corridor to serve as the private, living apartments of the nuclear families (or oikoi) constituting the longhouse group: ten more rooms can be reconstructed to the east of the two existing SRs and of similar size to the latter, twelve in all, the northern row ending at a sufficient distance from the staircase in the CR to provide access to a 'sottoscala'; a mezzanine above the cabins would serve the storage needs of each family (Fig. 3; Appendix 4: I, III, Figs A4:1, A4:2, A4:4).
-Although the reconstruction of two rows of cabins is not a prerequisite for identifying the building as a longhouse, it is recommended for two basic reasons: first, it addresses the unusual presence of the two SRs by making them part of the CR5 and giving the building a neat tripartite division (front-central-back room), such as is familiar to us from other megara but is also characteristic of longhouses; and, second, it provides the additional cross walls that would be needed to brace the long exterior walls of the CR and prevent them from collapsing.6 For these reasons, in what follows, the SRs will be considered as part of the CR.
+5 Depending on the status of its leader, a longhouse can start at a length of 10.50 m and reach great lengths, such as c.60 m (Neolithic and Bronze Age Europe - see Appendix 1: B.2.1), 75-120 m (North America) or even attain lengths of 180-660 m thereby further proposed that in this setting, as a longhouse, the building had a CR likely designed to include twelve square rooms (SRs) or cabins arranged in two rows antithetically on either side of a central corridor: ten more rooms of similar size to the two existing SRs can be reconstructed, the northern row ending at a sufficient distance from the staircase in the CR to provide access to a 'sottoscala' (Fig. 3).
+These rooms would serve as the private, living apartments of the nuclear families (or oikoi) constituting the longhouse group.
+Finally, a mezzanine above the cabins would serve the storage needs of each family (see Appendix 4: I, III, Figs A4:1, A4:2, A4:4.).
+Although the reconstruction of two rows of cabins is not a prerequisite for identifying the building as a longhouse, it is recommended for two basic reasons: first, it addresses the unusual presence of the two SRs by making them part of the CR6 and giving the building a neat tripartite division (front-central-back room), such as is familiar to us from other megara but is also characteristic of longhouses; and, second, it provides the additional cross walls that would be needed to brace the long exterior walls of the CR and prevent them from collapsing.
+For these reasons, in what follows, the SRs will be considered as part of the CR.
 Finally, it was suggested that the LK-T building was a timber-framed structure (Coucouzeli 1994, 33-59), and this is the issue we will focus on here, with all the implications that it entails.
-We will put forward a new reconstruction of the LK-T building, as a timber-framed structure, differing significantly from previous reconstructions, which presuppose the existence of load-bearing walls.
+We will put forward a new reconstruction of the LK-T building, as a timber-framed structure, differing significantly from previous reconstructions which presuppose the existence of loadbearing walls.

-The excavators reconstructed the LK-T building assuming a priori that it was a structure where the walls, rather than the posts, supported the load of the roof, i.e. they had a structural character.
-Thus, the wall posts were interpreted as 'stabilisers' of the veranda posts (by connecting them to the wall via horizontal beams crossing the wall at about the height of the eaves) and a timber plate placed on top of the walls to support the roof rafters, and therefore as serving 'to connect all the main elements of the roofing system and also the walls' (Popham et al. 1993, 47-9, fig. 1, pl.
-28).7
+The excavators reconstructed the LK-T building assuming a priori that it was a structure where the walls, rather than the posts, supported the load of the roof, i.e. the walls had a structural character.
+Thus, the wall posts were interpreted as 'stabilisers' of the veranda posts (by connecting them to the wall via horizontal beams crossing the wall at about the height of the eaves) and of a timber plate placed on top of the walls to support the roof rafters.
+Therefore, according to the excavators, the wall posts served 'to connect all the main elements of the roofing system and also the walls' (Popham et al. 1993, 47-9, fig. 1, pl.
+28).8